ELEVATE GUEST EXPERIENCES

 Cash back & points

-These rewards deliver an experience with the brand that non-participants can’t receive.
+These rewards deliver an experience with the brand that non-participants can’t receive and for hotels, this means adding value to their experiences at your location with simplicity and ease for guests.

 Include a mix for the max